Wisconsin Consumers Resolve Banking Disputes And Chart Trends Through the CFPB’s Public Consumer Complaints Database

 Some key findings:

-The most complained-about bank in New Jersey is Wells Fargo, followed by TD Bank, and Bank of America.
+• The most complained-about bank in Wisconsin is U.S. Bancorp, followed by Wells Fargo and JPMorgan Chase.

-New Jersey ranked eleventh highest overall for our complaints-to-deposits ratio—ranking from highest to lowest based on the amount of complaints relative to the amount of banking done in each state.
-New York ranked below New Jersey, at forty-fifth.
+• Wisconsin ranked 42nd highest overall for our complaints-to-deposits ratio—ranking from highest to lowest based on the amount of complaints relative to the amount of banking done in each state.
+Minnesota ranked below Wisconsin at 47th.

 While banks respond to 95 percent of complaints, approximately one in every five resolutions is still disputed by the consumer.